-Peter Lance April 23rd, 2024 In the fall of 2018 I returned to my hometown of Newport, RI, to investigate an historic true crime legend: whether or not Doris Duke, the wealthiest woman in America in 1966, had escaped criminal charges in a cover up by local police after she crushed her longtime designer/companion Eduardo Tirella to death under the wheels of a two-ton station wagon.
+By Peter Lance Nov.
+19th, 2024 In the fall of 2018, I returned to my hometown of Newport, RI, to investigate an historic true crime legend: whether or not Doris Duke, the richest woman in America in 1966, had escaped criminal charges in a cover up by local police after she crushed her longtime designer/companion Eduardo Tirella, to death under the wheels of a two-ton station wagon.
 It happened just outside the gates of Rough Point, one of her five estates, located on Bellevue Avenue, aka “Millionaire’s Row.”

 UNCOVERING A TRUE CRIME SCANDAL